icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 ```

-______
+## Change Puppet Timeout Value

-20. Log in as root and clear DEFAULT values with Puppet installer.
+Log in as root and clear DEFAULT values with Puppet installer.
 As this many remove RabbitMQ timeout issues.

 ```